-NYU works hard to develop students into lifelong learners, and prioritizes helping students make plans that keep them coming back to get more from their education.
-This mindset is key in staying at the top of an ever changing digital world.
+NYU works hard to develop students into lifelong learners and prioritizes helping students make plans that keep them coming back to get more from their education.
+This mindset is key in staying at the top of an ever-changing digital world.

-Useful Fact: Situated in the heart of New York City, NYU attracts some of the best faculty in the world, allowing students to learn from world class experts.
+Useful Fact: Situated in the heart of New York City, NYU attracts some of the best faculty in the world, allowing students to learn from world-class experts.

 11. New York University – Real-Time Cyber Threat Detection and Mitigation

-For students who work in arenas where cyber threats can be a matter of life and death, understanding how to detect a threat is key.
+For students who work in areas where cyber threats can be a matter of life and death, understanding how to detect a threat is key.
 NYU’s Real-Time Cyber Threat Detection and Mitigation is one of several free security courses online that can provide students with the information they need to identify and stop cyber threats.

-17% of students who participated in this course got a promotion or pay increase, making it clear that cyber threat detection is a well respected skill in today’s digital workplace.
+17% of students who participated in this course got a promotion or pay increase, making it clear that cyber threat detection is a well-respected skill in today’s digital workplace.
 This class caters to busy professionals, as the deadlines are flexible.
 Students are able to learn on their own schedule, making it simple to keep up with the demands of the course.

 Useful Fact: Students at NYU have the opportunity to participate in unique symposiums and cultural opportunities unlike anything else in the world.